Saturday of Week 13 of Ordinary Time – First Reading

 Commentary on Amos 9:11-15

 Today we have our final reading from Amos.
 It deals with the happiness that messianic times will bring.
-It raises a hope underlying Amos’ words, one that runs through the whole Hebrew Testament from Gen 3:15 on: God will bring blessing after judgement and will not ultimately reject Israel.
+It raises a hope underlying Amos’ words, one that runs through the whole Hebrew Testament from Genesis 3:15 onward – that God will bring blessing after judgement, and will not ultimately reject Israel.

-After many denunciations of hypocritical religion and unjust treatment of the poor, the prophet concludes on an upbeat note of hope for the future.
+After many denunciations of hypocritical religions and unjust treatment of the poor, the prophet concludes on an upbeat note of hope for the future.
 The promises for the future include the restoration of the Davidic kingdom, material prosperity and the homeland recovered forever.
-The day is coming when the Lord will raise up again the “fallen hut” of David, which had come on hard times and was continually being humiliated by outsider conquerors while being unfaithful, idolatrous and corrupt within its own borders.
+The day is coming when the Lord will raise up again the “booth of David that is fallen”, which had come on hard times and was continually being humiliated by outsider conquerors while being unfaithful, idolatrous and corrupt within its own borders.

-He says the “hut” rather than the “house” perhaps to remind us of the humble beginnings of David, the shepherd boy who was picked out by God to succeed Saul as king of God’s people.
+He says the “booth” (“hut” in some translations) rather than the “house” perhaps to remind us of the humble beginnings of David, the shepherd boy who was picked out by God to succeed Saul as king of God’s people.
 Or perhaps it is an image of a once proud dynasty fallen on sad times.

 Whatever the circumstances of our lives, we too, look forward to a time of a never-ending happiness when we are totally united with the God for whom we were made.
 Our hearts are restless until they can find rest in Him.